AndrewBroz/mermaid-layout-circular/README.md

 ![A four-node product loop with a debug triangle drawn as its own smaller circle beyond Build](docs/media/satellite-ring.png)

-Two cycles sharing a node draw as a figure-eight, the circles genuinely tangent at the shared node — and the smaller circle flows against the main ring, the way meshing gears turn:
+Two cycles sharing a node make a figure-eight.
+The smaller circle flows the opposite clock direction from the main ring, which follows the eye and is the typical textbook rendering for diagrams like these:

 ```
 ---